 Item Issue

 Page Limits Strictly followed throughout application,

 including particular attention to:

 - Research Narrative

 - Appendix 2 Narrative, if any

 - Biographical sketches

 - Data Management Plan(s) (DMPs)

 - Letter(s) of Recommendation, if any

 Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

-Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional
+Project Summary / Abstract Name(s) of applicant, Principle Investigator

-• affiliation(s), Co-Investigator(s), Co-
+1 Togot Summary / Trostract (PI)(s), PI's institutional affiliation(s), Co-

+Investigator(s), Co-Investigator's institutional

-Investigator's institutional affiliation(s)
+affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

-benefit rates
+Budget benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

-list of collaborators
+Biographical Sketches list of collaborators

 Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding
+Current and I chaing Support regardless of source of funding

 List of Individuals who Should not Serve as Provided as separate file in application

-Merit Reviews
+Merit Reviews 1 Tovided as separate the in application

 Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed
+Bata Wanagement Flans (BWIF) describe the relationship to the proposed

 research

 - Include a DMP even if no experimental

 data is expected

-Institutions capable of being funded through If National Laboratories and/or DOE sites are

-the DOE Field Work System permitted to submit under this FOA:

-- Do not create new institutions in the

-PAMS website.

-- Submit applications in Grants.gov using

-the name of the laboratory or site in Field

-5 of the SF-424(R&R) application form,

-not the contractor operating the laboratory

-or site.

-Submissions under this FOA will be

-evaluated for technical merit, but any

-resulting funding, work, or awards will be

-made under the laboratory or site's contract

-with DOE.
-No separate financial assistance
+PDF Files Ensure that all PDF files comply with the

+1 DI THES following standards:

--
+- Files must be machine-readable.

-awards will be made.
-No administrative

-provisions of this FOA will apply to the

-laboratory or any laboratory subcontractor.
+- Files may not be scanned from a printed

+document.

+- Files must be plain PDF files consisting of

+text, numbers, and images without

+editable fields, signatures, passwords,

+redactions, or other advanced features

+available in some PDF-compatible

+software.

+- Files must not be PDF portfolios or

+binders.

+omders.

+Files must be readable in the full version of Adobe Acrobat If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created.
+If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible.
+Institutions capable of being funded through the DOE Field Work System If National Laboratories and/or DOE sites are permitted to submit under this FOA: - Do not create new institutions in the PAMS website. - Submit applications in Grants.gov using the name of the laboratory or site in Field 5 of the SF-424(R&R) application form, not the contractor operating the laboratory or site.
+Submissions under this FOA will be evaluated for technical merit, but any resulting funding, work, or awards will be made under the laboratory or site's contract with DOE.
+No separate financial assistance awards will be made.
+No administrative provisions of this FOA will apply to the laboratory or any laboratory subcontractor.